-INFACON is controlled by the International Committee on Ferro-Alloys (ICFA) whose objective is to promote the holding of the congress every two to three years in appropriate locations and to retain the established high technical standard.
+INFACON is controlled by the International Committee on Ferro-Alloys (ICFA) whose objective is to promote the holding of the congress approximately every three years in appropriate locations and to retain the established high technical standard.
 ICFA arranges the meetings of representatives from producing and consuming countries during each INFACON to discuss the relevant technical content for INFACON and decide on the country that will host the subsequent congress.
 Prospective host countries are invited to make submissions in advance to ICFA.

-INFACON continues to contribute to the exchange of research and development information by publishing refereed papers covering the major and most of the minor ferro-alloys.
-This website is intended to eventually make all of the previous INFACON papers freely available to all interested people.
+INFACON continues to contribute to the exchange of research and development information by publishing peer-reviewed papers covering the major and most of the minor ferro-alloys.
+This website is intended to make all of the previous INFACON papers freely available to all interested people.
 This is in line with the approach adopted by SAIMM and Mintek to make their open publications easily accessible.